Joan Cross

-Joan Cross CBE (7 September 1900 – 12 December 1993) was an English soprano, closely associated with the operas of Benjamin Britten.
-She also sang in the Italian and German operatic repertoires.
-She later became a musical administrator, taking on the direction of the Sadler's Wells Opera Company.
+Joan Annie Cross (7 September 1900 – 12 December 1993) was an English soprano, closely associated with the operas of Benjamin Britten, who wrote five roles with her in mind.
+She also sang in the Italian and German operatic repertoires, and later became a musical administrator, taking on the direction of the Sadler's Wells Opera Company and acting as principal of the Opera Studio in London (later called the London Opera Centre).
+Her repertoire was unusually wide, ranging from lyric to dramatic soprano roles, from Mozart to Wagner.
+Most of her singing career was with Sadler's Wells Opera, the forerunner of the English National Opera but she appeared at the Royal Opera House from time to time.